DenisovAV/mobile_to_web_workshop/public/04_focus/instructions.md

 Also, due to the fact that we are using the `InkWell` widget, when you press enter or space on the focused grid element, the `onTap` callback will be automatically called, if we used a `Focus` widget, we would have to manually track button presses using the `onKeyEvent` or `onKey` callback.
 We are going to return to them in the following steps.

+## Autofocus

-The last but not least feature, that you need to implement here, is at least one grid element focused by default because the application looks strange if you support focus, but no element is focused.
+The last but not least feature you need to implement here, is at least one grid element focused by default because the application looks strange if you support focus, but no element is focused.
 For this purpose, you can use the `autofocus` property of a `Focus` or `Inkwell` widget.
 If it is set in `true`, the widget will be selected as the initial focus when no other widget in its scope is currently focused.
 Let's set it `true' on the first element, whose index equals zero.

 So, you should implement something like this: